The Prevalence of Sexually Motivated Actors in Non-Official Clothing-Optional Areas

 12. Conclusion

-Non-official clothing-optional areas represent complex social environments where visitors arrive with diverse motivations.
+Non-official clothing-optional areas represent complex social environments influenced by diverse motivations.

 References